The Monuments Men

 Time Out says

 What price art?
-Multihyphenate George Clooney’s true-life WWII adventure—a frustrating tonal mishmash—puts the question up front, as curator and conservationist Frank Stokes (Clooney) lays it all out for President Roosevelt: Hitler and his cronies have stolen tons of the great works (Picasso, Vermeer, Van Eyck), and it’s imperative to retrieve them.
-“If you destroy an entire generation of people’s culture, it’s as if they never existed,” he says to a skeptical FDR, who’s more concerned with flesh and blood than he is with oil on canvas.
-Still, the POTUS permits Stokes to convene a ragtag team of operatives to salvage what they can as U.S. forces push in from Normandy.
+Actor-writer-director George Clooney’s true-life WWII adventure – a frustrating tonal mishmash – puts the question up front, as curator and conservationist Frank Stokes (Clooney) lays it all out for President Roosevelt: Hitler and his cronies have stolen tons of the great works (Picasso, Vermeer, Van Eyck), and it’s imperative to retrieve them.
+‘If you destroy an entire generation of people’s culture, it’s as if they never existed,’ Stokes says to a skeptical FDR, who’s more concerned with flesh and blood than he is with oil on canvas.
+Still, the President permits Stokes to convene a ragtag team of operatives to salvage what they can as US forces push into Europe from Normandy.

 Cast and crew